Prisca92/Project-4-final/README.md

-                                                               Exploratory Data Analysis (EDA)
+                                                        EXPLORATORY DATA ANALYSIS (EDA)

 This step was used to make the original data ready for model building.
 This Data pre-processing step included variable scaling, converting categorical variable to numerical.
 In general, it is a series of tasks to make original data consumable and understandable for machine-learning models.

-We processed the data by:
+Processing:
--Normalizing the data
+- Normalizing the data
--Renaming columns
+- Renaming columns
--Transforming columns to be numerical features
+- Transforming columns to be numerical features
--using pd.get_dummies to convert categorical data to numerical features -Converting file to csv file
+- using pd.get_dummies to convert categorical data to numerical features
+- Converting file to csv file
 - Check for balance

 Data Ditribution using Histogram graph